 The U.S. Federal Department of Education uses the information students, parents of students, and/or spouses of students provide on the FAFSA to determine the students' eligibility for federal financial aid.
 Many states, including Kansas, also use the FAFSA to determine your eligibility for state financial aid programs.

 Since this electronic process uses built-in edits, the number of potential errors in completing a FAFSA is greatly reduced.
-Students and parents of students, need to obtain a personal identification number (PIN) from the U.S. Department of Education in order to apply online.
+Students and parents of students need to create an FSA ID and password with the U.S. Department of Education in order to apply online.